th2-net/th2-estore/README.md

 # Performance

-The component provides a performance of 100K events per second if the events are packaged in batches of 20 or more events.
+The component provides a performance of 100K events per second if the events are packaged in batches of 20 or more events(event size: 1.4KB, event status: SUCCEED, attached messages: 1).

-Processing speed (K events/sec) vs batch size for estore:
+Processing speed (K events/sec) vs batch size for estore (under load of 100K events/s):

 ![performance chart](./perf_chart.png)